dmenne/d13cbreath/README.md

   nlme for stuborn or highly incomplete cases.
 * For additional examples, see the folder inst/tests of the source package

+__Reference__:
-__Reference__: Bluck L J C and Coward W A 2006 Measurement of gastric emptying by the C-13-octanoate breath test --- rationalization with scintigraphy Physiol.
+* Bluck LJC and Coward WA 2006 Measurement of gastric emptying by the C-13-octanoate breath test --- rationalization with scintigraphy Physiol.
 Meas.
 27 279-89

+* Bluck LJC 2009 Recent advances in the interpretation of the 13C octanoate breath test for gastric emptying.
+J. Breath Res.
+3, http://iopscience.iop.org/1752-7163/3/3/034002/